bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/05_Tools/04_Workflow_Provenance.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Once the provenance metadata for your COMPSs application has been generated, you have the possibility of publishing
-your results (i.e. both the workflow and the workflow run) in `WorkflowHub <https://workflowhub.eu/>`_, the FAIR workflow registry, where a DOI can be generated,
+your results (i.e. both the workflow and the workflow run) in `WorkflowHub <https://workflowhub.eu/>`_, the FAIR
-so your results can be cited in a scientific paper using a permanent reference.
+workflow registry, where a DOI can be generated and used as a persistent identifier to cite your experiment in a
+scientific paper.
 Detailed documentation on how to use the WorkflowHub web
 site can be found in their `Documentation <https://about.workflowhub.eu/docs/>`_ section.

 The steps to achieve the publication of a COMPSs execution are: